FolletLouis/Programmable-Quantum-Matter/README.md

 4. qv_vs_t_cmpl_A/B.py: This utlizes the above helper codes and .csv files, and evaluates average 2-qubit gate error for different points in (j-k) space.
 Then it performs the thresholding and evaluates the number of n_links and epsilon_eff (Eq.
 (27-28)), and prints statistics for a particular value of t_dds, t_cmpl, N.

 5. n_links_plots.py, e_eff_plots.py: These codes utilize the above code, and data generated from previous part and plots variaton with N. This is used to generate Fig. 6(a-d) in the main text.

+## Section V: Compilation
+This section corresponds to folder "/Compilation/" which contains the following files:

+1. Alg_II_linkstat.py: This code simulates link statistics h_j, for a particular time window, as descirbed in Algorithm II.
+This is used to generate Fig. 8(a-c) in the main text.